MastarCheeze/study-notes/physics/answer-bank.md

     - Liquid - slide over each other
     - Gas - move randomly and quickly

+### Why liquids/solids hard to compress?
+- Molecules close together
+- Large repulsive forces

+### Why liquids expand more than solid / gas expand more than liquid?
+- Forces between molecules stronger/weaker
+- More/less energy to separate molecules

 ### What is Brownian motion?
 - *Molecules* move randomly
 - *Molecules* move fast